carrionalfredo/Spaceship-Titanic/README.md

 max	    79.000000	14327.000000	29813.000000	23492.000000	22408.000000	24133.000000	1894.000000
 ```
 #### Target variable
-The target variable for this project will be the  'transported' feature.
-This variable is boolen type with tehe following description.
+The target variable for this project will be the `transported` feature.
+This variable is `boolean` type with the following description.
 ```python
 count     8693
 unique       2